MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 In the previous output, you can see that stress-ng is the top process generating large number of events and might result into performance issues.
 Most likely stress-ng is generating the system call with ID 82.
 You can create a ticket with Microsoft to get this process excluded.
 In future as part of upcoming enhancements, you have more control to apply such exclusions at your end.

 Exclusions applied to auditd can't be migrated or copied to eBPF.
 Common concerns such as noisy logs, kernel panic, noisy syscalls are already taken care of by eBPF internally.
 In case you want to add any further exclusions, then reach out to Microsoft to get the necessary exclusions applied.

+## FAQs - Transition to eBPF

+**1. Why should you consider moving to eBPF?**

+The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux serves as an efficient alternative to auditd and addresses various challenges associated with the auditd event provider while providing significant advantages in terms of performance and system stability.
+Some of the key benefits include -

+•	Performance: eBPF significantly improves performance by reducing the overhead on system resources compared to Auditd.

+•	Resource Efficiency: eBPF uses fewer resources, which helps maintain system stability even under heavy load conditions.

+•	Scalability: eBPF’s architecture is more scalable, making it a better choice for environments with growing or complex workloads.

+•	Modern Technology: eBPF represents a modern, forward-looking technology that aligns with future Linux kernel developments, ensuring better long-term support.

+**2. How Can I Continue to Use Auditd?**

+If you prefer to continue using Auditd:

+•	Supported Versions: You can remain on MDE Linux version 101.24072.0000, which will support Auditd for the duration of validity of the build which is ~9 months.
+This provides a sufficient transition period to plan your move to eBPF.
+Expiry date can be checked by running the command ‘mdatp health’ on the Linux server.

+•	Long-Term Plan: While staying on the 101.24072.0000 build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.

+That said, our recommendation would be to plan a move to leveraging eBPF as the primary event provider.

+**3. What Happens If eBPF Is Not Supported in Some Scenarios?**

+In cases where eBPF is not supported:

+•	Netlink Fallback: The system will fall back to using the ‘netlink’ event provider.
+While netlink will continue to capture process events (e.g., exec, exit, fork, gid, tid), it does not support file system-related events (e.g., rename, unlink) or socket events.

+•	Impact: Your workloads will not be disrupted, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.

+**4. How Can I Manage Exclusions with the Updated Versions?**

+Following are some common reasons for placing exclusions for auditd:

+•	Performance as some syscall or process is generating lot of noise

+•	Kernel Panic, there are times where lot of syscalls specifically network/filesystem calls resulted in kernel panic.

+•	Noisy logs, where audit logs are using up the disk space.
+Customer placed the exclusions for the noisy processes in order to reduce the log size.

+**While with eBPF, the first two use cases are the candidates for the migration.
+Logs are no longer an issue with eBPF.
+For the first two uses case, you can chose from the following options -**

+•	Contact support: Reach out to Microsoft to apply the exclusions from the backend.

+•	Global Exclusions: In the updated versions of MDE Linux, exclusions can be managed with global exclusions.
+Global exclusions apply to both AV and EDR and can be configured through the managed json currently.
+For more information, read this [document](https://learn.microsoft.com/en-us/defender-endpoint/linux-exclusions).

+**5. What Should I Do in Case There Are Issues?**

+•	Contact Support: If you encounter any issues during or after your transition to eBPF, please reach out to our support team for assistance.
+We are committed to ensuring a smooth transition and are available to help resolve any challenges you may face.

+•	Support Channels: You can contact support via the MDE portal.
+Additionally, our knowledge base and community forums are valuable resources for troubleshooting common issues.

 ## See also